kondokuro/PyMazeing/README.md

 #### AREA
 The different spaces a hall is divided into
 - Coordinates, represent the area’s location in the maze space
-- Portal, is this area marked as an entrance or exit from the maze
+- Portall, list of entrances or exits from the maze

 #### PORTAL
-Defines entrance or exit from a maze
+Defines entrance or exit from a maze, or the access to another maze
-- Type, enum of portal type
+- Type, is the portal an entrance, an exit or a maze connection
-- Mazes, list of maze names this portal conects
+- Maze, maze name this portal conects to

 #### Maze rules:
 1.- A Maze is composed of one to many Halls